vanuny/Fan_Workspace/Program/PINN.md

-**参考文献**
+## 参考文献

-1.A physics-informed deep learning framework for inversion and surrogate modeling in solid mechanics
+1. A physics-informed deep learning framework for inversion and surrogate modeling in solid mechanics

-2.SciANN_ A Keras_TensorFlow wrapper for scientific computations and physics-informed deep learning using artificial neural networks
+2. SciANN_ A Keras_TensorFlow wrapper for scientific computations and physics-informed deep learning using artificial neural networks

+3. Hidden fluid mechanics-Learning velocity and pressure fields from flow visualizations